Updated: Jul 12, 2022

-In the past 80 years of technological innovations, artificial muscles have evolved tremendously to transform medical and commercial uses worldwide.
-By looking at the delicate but powerful control that human muscles have, engineers and scientists have been able to mimic the same responses in artificial muscles in fields like industrial automation, commercial, health tech, and aerospace.
+In the past 80 years of technological innovations, artificial muscles have evolved tremendously to transform medical and industrial uses worldwide.
+By looking at the delicate but powerful control that human muscles have, engineers and scientists have been able to mimic the same responses in artificial muscles in fields like industrial automation, automotive, medical devices, and aerospace.

 What Are Artificial Muscles?